Dudeman85/TORPEDOES/doc/Class References/ECS Reference.md

 ## Other Features

 There is a tagging system where you can add string tags to specific entities.
-The only predefined tag is "persistent", which prevents the entity from being deleted by DestroyAllEntities.
+The only tag with predefined functionality is "persistent", which prevents the entity from being deleted by DestroyAllEntities.
 ```cpp
 //Set the tags of an entity, overrites any previous tags
 ecs::SetTags(entity, { "a", "b" });